glynos/url/README.md

 This library is released under the Boost Software License (please see http://boost.org/LICENSE_1_0.txt or the accompanying LICENSE_1_0.txt file for the full text.

+## Why *skyr*?

+This name was chosen by a random project name generator, which itself was randomly chosen.

 ## Contact